stfc/PSyclone/doc/developers.rst

 captures the invoke and kernel metadata in a hierarchy of classes.

-When the `Parser` instance parses the code it expects to find Fortran code program, module, subroutine or function (and it aborts if not).
+When the `Parser` instance parses the code it expects to find Fortran code containing a program, module, subroutine or function (and it aborts if not).
 Currently the first of these (there may be more than one subroutine for example) is assumed to be the one that is required.
 This limititation is captured in issue #307.

 The native `fparser2` tree of the Fortran code is then walked and all